grenzk/api-wrapper/README.md

 # YouTube API Wrapper

-- Create, modify, or delete a playlist using the YouTube API wrapper in Ruby.
+Create, modify, or delete a playlist using YouTube Data API in Ruby.

 ## Installation